This website is called “Running with Rock.” So who, exactly, is Rock?

 I’m a runner.
 I’m not the best or the fastest.
 I’m halfway decent, and I like to think I’m getting better.

 But I’ve had a lot of ups and downs over my life with running, and I’m currently riding high on one of the “ups.”
-As I got back into running this year, I did so deliberately.
+As I got back into running last year, I did so deliberately.
 I read up on the science of running, and I learned a lot about how things work.

 Partially to help myself understand what I’ve learned, and partially to help others who might be facing similar issues, I created this website.

 So let’s rewind the tape a bit, and see how I got to “here.”
 Where-ever “here” currently is.

 I was always an active kid growing up.
 Despite a penchant for video games and computers, I found plenty of time to play various sports and enjoy the outdoors.

 I tried just about everything.
 There were one or two seasons of rec wrestling, and that didn’t go too well.
 I tried my hand at basketball for a couple years, and I never really caught the hang of it.
 I tried again in high school, and it didn’t get any better.

 Throughout elementary school, I settled in on two sports – baseball and soccer.
 Baseball was great.
 I loved watching the Yankees.
 The problem was, I just wasn’t all that great at it.
 I could field well, but I had trouble connecting the bat with the ball.
 That kind of hand eye coordination just wasn’t my strength.